axeluhl/sailing-analytics/wiki/amazon-ec2.md

 ### Tiers

-* Webserver: Holds one or more webserver instances that represent the public facing part of the architecture.
-Only instances running in this tier should have a public IP assigned.
+* **Webserver**: Holds one or more webserver instances that represent the public facing part of the architecture.
+Only instances running in this tier should have an Elastic IP assigned.
-* Database: Instances handling all operations related to persistence.
+* **Database**: Instances handling all operations related to persistence.
 Must be reachable by the "Instance" and "Balancer+Group" tier.
-* Instances: Space where all instances, that are not grouped, live.
+* **Instances**: Space where all instances, that are not grouped, live.
-* Balancer+Group: Analytics instances grouped and managed by an Elastic Load Balancer.
+* **Balancer+Group**: Analytics instances grouped and managed by an Elastic Load Balancer.
 A group is just a term describing multiple instances replicating from one master instance.
 The word "group" does in this context not refer to the so called "Placement Groups".

 ### Instances